-Faecal coliform biota results were also available from the MI from February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the February 2009 and August 2009 samples.
+For this designated area there are 27 faecal coliform biota results available from between November 2003 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in two samples (February 2006, August 2008).
+Therefore, this shellfish area is compliant overall with the faecal coliform guideline value.